melonmouse/lint_html/README.md

 - well maintained
 - very configurable
-- very pupular - but not based on a parser that is affiliated with something official
+- very popular - but not based on a parser that is affiliated with something official
 - works offline

 ### Tidy (best official offline option)